Wireless security: Open access points

 The density of access points can even be a problem – there are a limited number of channels available, and they partly overlap.
 Each channel can handle multiple networks, but places with many private wireless networks (for example, apartment complexes), the limited number of Wi-Fi radio channels might cause slowness and other problems.

-According to the advocates of Open Access Points, it shouldn't involve any significant risks to open up wireless networks for the public:
+According to the advocates of Open Access Points, it should not involve any significant risks to open up wireless networks for the public: